floriankarsten/montagu-slab/README.md

 Pre-build process:

 1. Duplicate "Montagu-Slab.glyphs" placed in "sources/glyphs-origin" into "sources/glyphs-decomposed"
-2. Open the duplicate in Glyphs app
+2. Open the duplicated `glyphs-decomposed` file in Glyphs app
 3. Cmd+A (Edit > Select All)
 4. Run "Montagu Slab Pre-build" from Script menu
 5. Save file